7rpz/macchanger-rust/README.md

 ```

 # Project status
-We have not yet finished implemented all the macchanger features.
+We have not yet finished implementing all the macchanger features.
 Currently only the following options are working:

 ```
 --show